 </html>

 This jQuery script handles the crop area selection and the crop action events.
-When the user selects the crop boundary, then the crop area coordinates and the dimensions are indexed by using the onSelect callback of the Jcorp plugin.
+When the user selects the crop boundary, the crop area coordinates and the dimensions are indexed using the onSelect callback of the Jcorp plugin.
 In this script, we have specified the aspectRatio option while initializing the jCorp plugin.

 <script type="text/javascript">